NightStarReal/iGP-Strategies/README.md

 # iGP-Strategies
-Create a showcase of iGP Race.
+Create a showcase of iGP Race strategies.
 You need to install iGPPlus extension.
 How it works:
 1. Extract the race results.
 2. Click the "Export Q" button.
 You download the "XXXXXXX_Qualifying.csv" file.
 Delete "XXXXXX_" from the file name. (it should be "Qualifying.csv")